 The only reason for which divorce is permitted is adultery.
 Jesus taught, “And I say to you, whoever divorces his wife, except for sexual immorality, and marries another, commits adultery; and whoever marries her who is divorced commits adultery” (Matthew 19:9).

 Under the law of Moses, the punishment for marital unfaithfulness was death (Leviticus 20:10), not divorce.
 In addition, under the law of Moses, the death punishment was obligatory, whereas under the law of Christ divorce is not obligatory, but permissible.
 From Christ’s instructions, we can conclude that the innocent party is free to choose whether the marriage relationship shall be continued.
 Reconciliation is always the perfect goal, especially if there are children in the family.

 Divorce cannot be honored or recognized in heaven.
 The Lord teaches that when a couple get married they should remain together and not separate.
 “So then, they are no longer two but one flesh.
 Therefore what God has joined together, let not man separate” (Matthew 19:6).
 All who enter upon the marriage relationship are therefore “joined” for life according to the original plan of the Creator (Genesis 2:24).

-Marital problems will arise between spouses.
-In an effort to find solutions, they often resort to temporary separations.
-But instead of reaching the desired goals, they often drift farther apart, eventually leading to divorce.
+Marital problems may arise between spouses.
+In an effort to find solutions, unfortunately, couples often resort to temporary separations.
+But instead of reaching the desired goals, they drift farther apart, eventually leading to divorce.
 For this reason, we need to heed the Scripture warning in 1 Corinthians 7:10–11, “A wife must not leave her husband.
 But if she does leave him, let her remain single or else go back to him.
 And the husband must not leave his wife.”
 In cases of separation, the rejected or separated wife should not marry another person, but should seek reconciliation with her husband.

 In His service,